 That’s why it’s important to speak with the doctor who knows most about their recent treatment and current condition.

-To keep your older adult’s recovery on the right track, before leaving the hospital, insist on getting the following information:
+To keep your loved one's recovery on the right track, before leaving the hospital, insist on getting the following information:

-• What a normal or successful recovery should look like for your older adult
+- What a normal or successful recovery should look like for your aging parent

-Recovery will take time, especially for older bodies, so continuing to have some symptoms after going home is to be expected.
+Recovery will take time, especially for older bodies, so some symptoms after going home are to be expected.

 But some symptoms are warning signs that there’s a problem with recovery.